Product knowledge center

 We never recommend acid etching due to the fact that the acid will penetrate into the cracks and joints, and in most cases cannot be neutralized properly.
 When you put a coating on top of it, the moisture builds up under the coating, reactivates the acid and begins to deteriorate the surface of the concrete and eventually pushes the coating off.

 We would recommend always installing a primer.
 Primer is the cheapest insurance against delamination.
-The primer is a lower viscosity material designed to penetrate into the concrete, therefore you were next coat of epoxy will bond to a material that is penetrated into the substrate.
+The primer is a lower viscosity material designed to penetrate into the concrete, therefore your next coat of epoxy will bond to a material that is penetrated into the substrate.

 That depends on the material and the temperature.